-The island is entirely secluded from the rest of the world, and it guarantees to exceed all expectations - so we heard.
+The island is entirely secluded from the rest of the world and guarantees to exceed all expectations - so we heard.
 At Laucala, 335 people work to ensure that you are pleased 24/7.

-The Fijian-style villas all have unique locations, like in the midst of a green oasis or floating above the clear waters of a lagoon.
+The Fijian-style villas all have unique locations, like amid a green oasis or floating above the clear waters of a lagoon.

 Picturesque white sandy beaches surround the island.
 In addition, Laucala has its own spa and an 18-hole golf course designed by Scottish David McLay Kidd.